freescarab117/EconomyPlus/README.md

 | /pay | `<player> <amount>` | Pay a Player!
 | /takemoney | `<player> <amount>` | Take Money from a Player! |
 | /topmoney | NA | See the TopMoney Stats! |

-# Download
-Want to download the latest phar?
-Get it from [here](https://gitlab.com/Pogogo007/EconomyPlus/pipelines)
-Note: The Download updates every hour

 #Shops